IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/app_route.html.markdown

 The following arguments are supported:

 * `domain_guid` - (Required, string) The GUID of the associated domain.
 The values can be retrieved from data source `ibm_app_domain_shared` or `ibm_app_domain_private`.
 * `space_guid` - (Required, string) The GUID of the space where you want to create the route.
-The values can be retrieved from data source `ibm_space`.
+The values can be retrieved from data source `ibm_space`, or by running the `bx iam space <space_name> --guid` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `host` - (Optional, string) The host portion of the route.
 Required for shared-domains.
-* `port` - (Optional, int) The port of the route.
+* `port` - (Optional, integer) The port of the route.
 Supported for domains of TCP router groups only.
-* `path` - (Optional, string) The path for a route as raw text.Paths must be between 2 and 128 characters.Paths must start with a forward slash '/'.Paths must not contain a '?'.
+* `path` - (Optional, string) The path for a route as raw text.
+Paths must be between 2 and 128 characters.
+Paths must start with a forward slash (/).
+Paths cannot contain a question mark (?).

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the route.